zhzhang2018/flying_beagle/Initial-design-diary.md

   - But I'm not confident to win the control game as a very inexperienced driver whose previous bots all had weak or rarely controllable drivetrains.
   - So, in case the "lifter" design scores a pin, then the rear horizontal can still score some damage points by side-swiping.
 Kind of like Minimizer.

+## More thoughts on the chassis

+Main source of inspiration is SSP.

+#### SSP kit is 2lb without the servo and lifter module.
+My chassis design is likely never going to be lighter than that.
+However, there might be room for improvement?
+Such as deducing a pair of wheels, and sacrifice some armor?
+But the battery will also nearly double SSP's capacity, so no clear answer.

 ## More thoughts on the lifter design

+Because the "lifter" is fairly unconventional, I'll start from listing some requirements.
+Not ranked yet.

+### The lifter must be resistant to sudden impact

+Kind of easy to achieve, but might still need some more thought.
+Current idea is to use TPU like Hot Wings [citation needed], and maybe add some aluminum or titanium "bone" inside each arm.

+From Discord it seems like 0.25" Al takes hits better than 0.125" Ti.
+But maybe weight would be the larger factor.

+#### The lifter should survive vert hits

+I'm surprised how well Hot Wings' arms held up in June.
+Not sure if that can be transferrable - Hot Wings' arms move horizontally, but mine would be vertical.

+Here's hoping TPU fails in a good way.

+(For horizontal opponents: Consider wedge instead)

+#### The lifter likely needs to have torque limiting features

+### The lifter should be easy to swap

+Reason: Would definitely need to prepare spares.
+Also, this opens up to different configurations.
+Example: When facing drum opponents, maybe arm can have a spoon-like curve at the end to fit into the back of drums.

+### The lifter needs to have good bite power

+Because that would bring several advantages:
+- When you get a hold onto the opponent, better bite power makes it harder to let loose.
+- More power means possibility to self-right (although chassis should be designed to be drivable when inverted).
+- More power means it may actually be able to work as a lifter in certain configurations.
+(Imagine forks that has downforce by itself)
+But also some disadvantages:
+- When clamping down, it may give the opponent more friction.
+Unless you don't hold off too much, and you hold off at off-center parts.

 ## More thoughts on the horizontal design